 Preventing DPF Issues

-- Use high-quality, low-ash engine oil as recommended by your vehicle manufacturer.
+- Use high-quality, low-ash engine oil (as your manufacturer recommends).

-- Ensure your engine is well-maintained and address any engine problems promptly.
+- Keep your engine well-maintained and fix any problems right away.

-- Avoid frequent short trips where the engine doesn't reach optimal operating temperature.
+- Avoid too many short trips where the engine can't get hot enough.

-- Be attentive to any DPF warning lights and address them promptly.
+- Pay attention to DPF warning lights and get them checked immediately.

 The Role of Regular Maintenance

-Think of diesel particulate filter maintenance as key to your vehicle's health.
-Regular attention, including professional dpf filter cleaning as recommended, helps avoid costly repairs and ensures your vehicle meets emissions standards.
+Think of DPF maintenance as a key part of your truck's health.
+Regular care, including professional cleanings, helps you avoid expensive repairs and stay compliant with emissions standards.

 Get Back On The Road Fast